IuliiaKonovalova/e-commerce/README.md

     1. Add a Heroku Postgres database.

-4. In your app go to the "Settings" tab, press "Reveal Config Vars", and add the following config vars if they are not already set:
+4. In your app, go to the "Settings" tab, press "Reveal Config Vars", and add the following config vars if they are not already set:

     1. ```ALLOWED_HOSTS``` = your heroku domain name.
     2. ```CLOUDINARY_CLOUD_NAME``` = the cloud name you used when creating your cloudinary account.